Teakit

 2. Product

-User receive the product, but the most important piece is an invitation to “join the club” - download the app.
+Users receive the product, but the most important piece is an invitation to “join the club” and download the app.

 3. Mobile App

-User find all the tools and support to transition to an aware consumption of caffeine.
-The app and its features become an incentive to keep getting the product.
+Users find tools and support to transition to mindful caffeine consumption.
+The app becomes an incentive to continue.

 WiREFRAMES